How to report inappropriate buying and selling

 Here are some examples of what we won't investigate:

-Placing a high bid in the closing seconds of an auction-style listing is called "sniping" within the eBay community.
-Sniping is part of the eBay experience, and all bids placed before a listing ends are valid, even if they're placed one second before the listing ends.
+The eBay community calls placing a high bid in the closing seconds of an auction-style listing "sniping."
+Sniping is part of the eBay experience, and all bids placed before a listing ends are valid, even if a bidder places the bid one second before the listing ends.
 Learn how to avoid being outbid

 Results of an investigation